EulerDisciple/vtm_descent_repo/scenarios/01_Last_Light/01_last_light.md

 ## Mechanics

 Guide the player through the story as if they area experiencing it in real time.
 Ask what they do at key moments.
 Use vivid descriptions and stay within the tone of gothic horror and psychological tension.
 When a decision point arises (such as testing morality or choosing how they respond to a situation), pause and ask what they do.
 No stats should be mentioned or rolls called for during this scenario.
 Throughout this, help them create their character by giving situations that will enable you to assign Attributes, Abilities, a Clan, and Disciplines and other stats outlined below based on their decisions.
-Do not mention the mechanical categories unless I ask.
-Just let the story guide the choices.
+Do not mention the mechanical categories unless I ask. **Do not explain how you are using information to create stats.** Just let the story guide the choices.
 Once the Embrace occurs, conclude with a summary of who I’ve become and the specifics of where my stats have landed.

 ## Scenario Overview